 (2) While it is true that David’s Messiah is Yahweh, there are no recorded Old Testament scriptures in which David explicitly refers to “Yahweh as his Messiah” using those exact words.

-(3) Consequently, validating these verses in Matthew is problematic as David does not call his Messiah Yahweh in Psalm 110:1, he states, “Yahweh said to me.”
+(3) Consequently, validating the verses in Matthew is problematic, as David does not refer to Yahweh as his Messiah in Psalm 110:1; he states, “Yahweh said to me.”

 (4) It is possible that Matthew 22:42-45 was written to associate the title of “Christ” with the unnamed “Lord” referred to as “my Lord” in Psalm 110:1.

-(5) Finally, if the verses in Matthew 22:42-45 are valid, it implies that the Pharisees accepted that David called his Messiah Yahweh, since they did not question this statement, as seen in Matthew 22:46.
+(5) If the revised interpretation of Matthew 22:42-45 is valid, it implies that the Pharisees accepted that David called his Messiah Yahweh since they did not question this assertion, as seen in Matthew 22:46.

 Thus says Yahweh, turn unto Me for your Salvation, all ye from the ends of the Earth, for I Am your God and there is no other Savior besides me (Isa 43:11, 45:18-23).